alsabbag/wumpus-prolog/README.md

     format('KB learn ~p - there\'s no Pit there!~n', [L]).
 ```

+The following rule retracts any facts about a pit at this location and then asserts there is a pit at this location.

 ```
 assume_pit(yes, L) :-
     retractall( isPit(_, L) ),
     assert( isPit(yes, L) ),
     format('KB learn ~p - its a Pit!~n', [L]).
 ```

 ### assume_gold

+These rules assert facts about the location of the gold.

+The following rule retracts any facts about gold at this location and then asserts there is no gold at this location.

 ```
 assume_gold(no, L) :-
     retractall( isGold(_, L) ),
     assert( isGold(no, L) ),
     format('KB learn ~p - there\'s no gold here!~n', [L]).
 ```

+The following rule retracts any facts about the gold at this location and then asserts there is gold at this location.

 ```
 assume_gold(yes, L) :-